tempe-techie/periodic-staking-rewards/README.md

 npx hardhat flatten PeriodicEthRewards.sol >> flattened/PeriodicEthRewards.sol
 ```

 > Important: You will need to delete all SPDX lines except the very first one from the flattened contract.
+You may also need to change solidity versions for the contract to work well with Mythril, or to use flags to specify a different solidity version (check Mythril docs).

 ### Mythril